Martin Heidegger and Nazism: Heidegger's rectorate at the University of Freiburg

 Adolf Hitler was sworn in as Chancellor of Germany on January 30, 1933.
 Heidegger was elected rector of the University of Freiburg on April 21, 1933, on the recommendation of his predecessor von Möllendorff, who was forced to give up his position because he had refused to display an anti-Jewish poster, and assumed the position the following day.
 He joined the "National Socialist German Workers' Party" ten days later, on May 1 (significantly the international day of workers' solidarity: Heidegger said after the war he supported the social more than the national).
 He co-signed a public telegram sent by Nazi rectors to Hitler on May 20, 1933.
 Otto Pöggeler puts this attitude into perspective:

 He wasn't alone to be mystified.
-Toynbee too after an audience in 1936 noted about Hitler: "he has beautiful hands". (...)
-Mein Kampf had hardly been read and absolutely not taken seriously. (...)
+Toynbee too after an audience in 1936 noted about Hitler: "he has beautiful hands". [...]
+Mein Kampf had hardly been read and absolutely not taken seriously. [...]
 Roosevelt was impressed by Hitler's manners, the Times in London supported Hitler's demands, and as a result of high stock exchange prices, people applauded in London's cinemas when the newsreel showed Hitler's image.

 In Germany, the atmosphere of those days has been described by Sebastian Haffner, who experienced it himself, as "a widespread feeling of deliverance, of liberation from democracy."
 Rüdiger Safranski explains:

 This sense of relief at the demise of democracy was shared not only by the enemies of the republic.
 Most of its supporters, too, no longer credited it with the strength to master the crisis.
 It was as if a paralyzing weight had been lifted.
-Something genuinely new seemed to be beginning — a people's rule without political parties, with a leader of whom it was hoped that he would unite Germany once more internally and make her self-assured externally. (...)
+Something genuinely new seemed to be beginning — a people's rule without political parties, with a leader of whom it was hoped that he would unite Germany once more internally and make her self-assured externally. [...]
 Hitler's "Peace Speech" of May 17, 1933, when he declared that "boundless love and loyalty to one's own nation" included "respect" for the national rights of other nations, had its effect.
 The London Times observed that Hitler had "indeed spoken for a united Germany."
 Even among the Jewish population — despite the boycott of Jewish businesses on April 1 and the dismissal of Jewish public employees after April 7 — there was a good deal of enthusiastic support for the "National revolution".
-Georg Picht recalls that Eugen Rosenstock-Huessy, in a lecture in March 1933, declared that the National Socialist revolution was an attempt by the Germans to realize Hölderlin's dream. (...)
-Heidegger was indeed captivated by Hitler in this first year.
+Georg Picht recalls that Eugen Rosenstock-Huessy, in a lecture in March 1933, declared that the National Socialist revolution was an attempt by the Germans to realize Hölderlin's dream. [...] in actual fact Heidegger, during that first year, was bewitched by Hitler.